-2 After your run, select Save.
+- 1 Go for a run. - 2 After your run, select Save.

 The recovery time appears.
 The maximum time is 4 days.

-NOTE: From the watch face, you can select UP or DOWN to view the performance widget, and select (a) to scroll through the performance measurements to view your recovery time.
+NOTE: From the watch face, you can select UP or DOWN to view the performance widget, and select START to scroll through the performance measurements to view your recovery time.